Association of Hearing Instrument Practitioners of Ontario

 1.0 Overview

-Privacy of personal information is an important principle to the “Association of Hearing Instrument Practitioners of Ontario”.
-We are committed to collecting, using and disclosing personal information responsibly and only to the extent necessary for the administration and services we provide.
+The Association of Hearing Instrument Practitioners of Ontario (AHIP) values the privacy of personal information.
+We are committed to collecting, using, and disclosing personal information responsibly, and only to the extent necessary for the administration of our services and to fulfill our obligations to our members.

 2.0 Primary Purposes